respoke/web-examples/README.md

 ### Getting Started

+The fastest way to try out the web-examples is to [view them live](https://respoke.github.com/web-examples)!

-You can run the already built files from the web server of your choice as they are static HTML files.
+Alternatively you can run the already built files from the web server of your choice as they are static HTML files.
 Point your web server to the `app` directory or copy the files there to an already publicly accessible location.

 See the Development section for details on how to use Node.js to run the examples.